JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 **What's the best practice now?**

-In Kotlin 2.0.0, the nullability safety of Java primitive arrays is now standard for Kotlin, so check your code for new warnings and errors if you use them:
+In Kotlin 2.0.0, null safety for Java primitive arrays is now standard in Kotlin, so check your code for new warnings and errors if you use them:

-* Any code that uses a `@Nullable` Java primitive array without an explicit nullability check or attempts to pass `null` to a Java method expecting a non-nullable primitive array now fails to compile.
+* Any code that uses a `@Nullable` Java primitive array without an explicit nullability check or attempts to pass `null` to a Java method expecting a non-nullable primitive array will now fail to compile.
 * Using a `@NotNull` primitive array with a nullability check now emits "Unnecessary safe call" or "Comparison with null always false" warnings.

 For more information, see the [corresponding issue in YouTrack](https://youtrack.jetbrains.com/issue/KT-54521).